 - Kamikaze Circe Mirror = AntiCirce RexExclusive Relaxed Mirror Circe Mirror

 This way, it is even possible to use different rebirth rules for the capturing and the captured pieces.
-Perhaps surprisingly, plain Kamikaze chess is not yet available in Jacobi, only the Circe variant.

 The side to move may make a normal legal move with a unit of either color, provided only that the move does not simply undo the previous move.